FrancescoTamborra/Draw_a_digit/README.md

 ## Installation
-Make sure to have Python >= 3.something on your machine or virtual environment and run:
+Make sure to have Python >= 3.something on your machine or virtual environment.

+It is recommended to upgrade pip:

+    pip install --upgrade pip

+and then just run:

     pip install -r requirements.txt